ReproducibiliTea-org/reproducibiliTea/_journal-clubs/mannheim.md

 As our community consists of various disciplines, the ReproducibiliTea Mannheim wants to cover open science topics of broader interest.
 Meetings will be held monthly.
 Being "born" during the pandemic, we don't have a real life meeting location (yet!).

-Our first meeting will take place on December 8th 2020, 17:00 GMT +1.
-Email us for the link!
+Our next meeting will take place on February 10th 2021, 17:30 GMT +1 and will be about Daniel Laken's recent preprint on Sample Size Justification. https://doi.org/10.31234/osf.io/9d3yf

+Email us for the link to join!